Go to the first, previous, next, last section, table of contents.

 - Cache hit threshold for resizing

 The hit ratio that causes the resize of the cache.
-The default value is
+The default value is30%.

 - Limit for fast unique table growth